Renaud Capuçon

 Born in Chambéry in 1976, Renaud Capuçon began his studies at the Conservatoire National Supérieur de Musique de Paris at the age of fourteen, winning numerous awards during his five years there.
 Following this, Capuçon moved to Berlin to study with Thomas Brandis and Isaac Stern and was awarded the Prize of the Berlin Academy of Arts.
 In 1997, Claudio Abbado invited him to become concertmaster of the Gustav Mahler Jugendorchester, which he led for three summers, working with conductors including Boulez, Ozawa, Welser-Möst and Claudio Abbado.

 Since then, Capuçon has established himself as a soloist at the very highest level.
-He performs with leading orchestras such as the Berliner Philharmoniker, Wiener Philharmoniker, Boston Symphony, Filarmonica della Scala, London Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks, Orchestre de Paris, Orchestre National de France, Orchestre Philharmonique de Radio France, Münchner Philharmoniker, Yomiuri Nippon Symphony Orchestra, and Chamber Orchestra of Europe.
+He performs with leading orchestras such as the Berliner Philharmoniker, Wiener Philharmoniker, Boston Symphony, New York Philharmonic, Los Angeles Philharmonic, Filarmonica della Scala, London Symphony Orchestra, Orchestre de Paris, Orchestre National de France, Orchestre Philharmonique de Radio France, Münchner Philharmoniker, and Yomiuri Nippon Symphony Orchestra.
 His many conductor relationships include Barenboim, Bychkov, Dénève, Dohnanyi, Dudamel, Eschenbach, Haitink, Harding, Paavo Järvi, Mäkelä, Nelsons, Nézet-Seguin, Roth, Shani, Sokhiev, Ticciati, Long Yu, van Zweden.
-Highlights in the 24/25 season include European tours with the Budapest Festival Orchestra under Iván Fischer as well as the Vienna Symphony under Petr Popelka, a return to the Toronto Symphony with Gustavo Gimeno, and a world premiere of Muhly’s Violin Concerto with the New York Philharmonic under Marin Alsop.

-A great commitment to chamber music has led him to collaborations with Argerich, Angelich, Barenboim, Bashmet, Bronfman, Buniatishvili, Grimaud, Levit, Ma, Pires, Soltani, Trifonov, Yo-Yo Ma, and Yuja Wang, as well as with his brother, cellist Gautier Capuçon, and have taken him, among others, to the Berlin, Lucerne, Verbier, Aix-en-Provence, Roque d’Anthéron, San Sebastián, Stresa, Salzburg, Edinburgh International and Tanglewood festivals.
-Capuçon has also represented France at some of the world’s most prestigious international events: he has performed with Yo-Yo Ma under the Arc de Triomphe for the official commemoration of Armistice Day in the presence of more than 80 heads of state and played for world leaders at the G7 Summit in Biarritz.
+A great commitment to chamber music has led him to collaborations with Argerich, Angelich, Barenboim, Bashmet, Bronfman, Buniatishvili, Grimaud, Levit, Ma, Pires, Soltani, Trifonov, Yo-Yo Ma, and Yuja Wang, and have taken him, among others, to the Berlin, Lucerne, Verbier, Aix-en-Provence, Roque d’Anthéron, San Sebastián, Stresa, Salzburg, Edinburgh International and Tanglewood festivals.

 Capuçon plays the Guarneri del Gesù 'Panette' (1737), which belonged to Isaac Stern.